 (There’s actually one male character specifically designed to play into the “Hulking Warrior” stereotype rather than the “boy band” look all the other dudes have going for them.
 I tried him out but lost interest because his movement felt sort of ponderous to me.)

-I wouldn’t mind a little more variety that takes us out of the 18-24 range in terms of age, but if you like crafting and customizing a character then you can have a lot of of here.
+I wouldn’t mind a little more variety that takes us out of the 18-24 range in terms of age, but if you like crafting and customizing a character then you can have a lot of fun here.
 And yes, it’s possible to go full on Monster Factory if that’s what you’re into:

 I mean, if you want to make a really ugly character then this probably isn’t the best game for that sort of tomfoolery.
 But maybe you like playing against the intent and expectations of the developer.
 Whatever.
 It can be done, is what I’m saying.